grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 ---
 id: scene-app-drilldown
-title: Drilldown views in scene app
+title: Drill-down pages in Scenes apps
 ---

 Drilldowns are a powerful tool for building complex, data-driven applications.
 They allow to create high level overview of the data that user can interact with and progressively explore to reveal underlying data.